-- For exclusions of more than five towers, the ISO and the NPCC Reliability Coordinating Committee need to specifically approve each request for exclusion.
+- NERC TPL-001, in note 11 to Table 1, allows excluding circuits that share a common structure for one mile or less

+- NPCC Directory #1 in note vii to Table 1 allows excluding circuits that share common structures for a cumulative length of one mile or less

-- A phase-to-ground fault, with delayed fault clearing,29 on any:
+- A phase-to-ground fault, with delayed fault clearing, on any:

 - Generator

-- Transmission circuit
+- o Transmission circuit

-- o Transformer
+- Transformer

 - Bus section

 - Shunt compensating device

 - Opening any circuit breaker or loss of any of the following without a fault (See Section 3.4.4)

 - Generator

-- Transmission circuit
+- o Transmission circuit

 - Transformer

-- Bus section
+- o Bus section

 - Shunt compensating device

 - Single pole of a direct current facility

 - A phase-to-ground fault in a circuit breaker, with normal fault clearing.
 (Normal clearing time for this condition may not be high speed.)

 - Simultaneous permanent loss of both poles of a direct current bipolar facility without an AC fault

-- The failure of a circuit breaker to operate when initiated by an SPS following: loss of any of the following without a fault:
+- The failure of a circuit breaker to operate when initiated by an RAS following: loss of any of the following without a fault:

 - Generator

-- Transmission circuit
+- o Transmission circuit

-- o Transformer
+- Transformer

-- Bus section
+- o Bus section

 - Shunt compensating device

-- The failure of a circuit breaker to operate when initiated by an SPS following a phase to ground with normal fault clearing, on any of the following:
+- The failure of a circuit breaker to operate when initiated by an RAS following a phase to ground with normal fault clearing, on any of the following:

-- o Generator
+- Generator

-- Transmission circuit
+- o Transmission circuit

-- o Transformer
+- Transformer

 - o Bus section

 - Shunt compensating device